gvansickle/ucg/README.md

 ## Installation

-UniversalCodeGrep installs from the source tarball in the standard autotools manner:
+UniversalCodeGrep installs from the distribution tarball in the standard autotools manner:

 ```sh
 tar -xaf <tarball-name>